etav/etav.github.io-src/content/projects/Naive_Bayes_Spam_Message_Classifier.md

     The probability of getting a positive test result is: 0.06325 this is our prior

-Using this prior we can calculate our posterior probalities as follows:
+Using this prior we can calculate our posterior probabilities as follows:

 The probability of an individual having HIV given their test result is positive.